jjvanzon/JJs-Reference-Architecture/patterns.md

 `- Document that a Visitor that handles polymorphism, should have a Polymorphic visitation that delegates to a concrete visitation, that delegates to a base visitation, and you need all those methods delegating in the right order, for the visitation to happen in the correct order.`

-`- Visitor pattern: mention that you always need to call polymorphic, otherwise you will not get all the objects when you override the polymorphic. >`
+`- Visitor pattern: mention that you always need to call polymorphic, otherwise you might not get all the objects when you override the polymorphic. >`

 `< TODO: Code example. >`